Early Days: 1982 – 1984

 Throughout its history, Galop’s goal has always been to make life safe, just, and fair for our community.
 Over recent years, we have grown our frontline services substantially – providing advocacy and casework to victims and survivors of domestic abuse, sexual violence, hate crime, and other forms of abuse and violence.
 Many of these services had started with just one caseworker, and have since grown to have far more capacity to help LGBT+ people experiencing abuse and violence inside and outside London.
 Alongside the growth of our services, we also grew our ability to influence policy and provide an evidence base for change on behalf of our community via our research projects.

 In 2016, we added the National LGBT+ Domestic Abuse Helpline to our services, following the collapse of an LGBT+ domestic abuse charity called Broken Rainbow.
 In 2017, we started a dedicated advocacy service for LGBT+ people aged 13-25, working across all forms of abuse.
 In 2019, we opened our first advocacy service for LGBT+ victims of domestic abuse across the UK, helping to plug some of the gaps in services identified by our ground-breaking report Recognise and Respond.
 In 2020, we opened the first LGBT+ Domestic Abuse Forum, for people across the UK to seek peer support.
-In 2021, we launched our second national helpline: the LGBT+ Hate Crime Helpline.
-We will release the first UK-wide research into LGBT+ experiences of sexual violence later this year.
+In 2021, we launched two national helplines: the LGBT+ Hate Crime Helpline and the National Conversion Therapy Helpline.
+In 2023, we launched the UK’s first dedicated LGBT+ Rape and Sexual Abuse Helpline.